How to appeal a refusal of entry to Israel

 What to do if you were deported from Israel?

 How to to appeal a refusal of entry to Israel?
-The law office of Cohen, Decker, Pex, Brosh specializes in immigration and entry into Israel, so we are often asked this question.
+Our law office specializes in immigration and entry into Israel, so we are often asked this question.
 There are a number of articles on our website that are designed to help visitors enter Israel without being denied entry and deported.
 Still, no one has a guarantee that their entry into Israel won’t be denied due to a border control officer’s suspicions.
 In such a case, you’ll be deported from Israel, and automatically banned from entry in the future, usually for a period of ten (10) years.

 What right does border control have to refuse entry to visitors, what are the repercussions of refusal of entry, and how can you appeal or shorten the duration of prohibition on future entry?
 In this article, attorney Michael Decker, an Israeli immigration lawyer, will explain how to appeal a refusal of entry to Israel.

 What right does border control have to deport people without any proof?

 Both international laws and Israeli law determines that every sovereign state has the right to approve or refuse entry into its territory to whomever it deems appropriate, even without necessarily establishing objective criteria for refusing entry.
 According to the Entry into Israel Law, the Minister of the Interior and his representatives (including Border Control officers) have the right to investigate, arrest, and deport visitors who are not residents or citizens of Israel.